1. Home

 Precautions for travellers

 Measles exists in many countries.
 Before travelling, it is advised that you have your vaccination record and that of your children checked by a doctor or nurse.
-To know if you are adequately protected against measles, check with a travel health clinic, your doctor or CLSC, or contact Info-Santé 811.
+To know if you are adequately protected against measles, check with a travel health clinic, a CLSC, a local point of service or call 1-877-644-4545.

 Procedure for getting vaccinated

-See the Québec Immunisation Program page to know the procedure for getting vaccinated.
+See the page Québec Immunization Program to know the procedure for getting vaccinated.

 Anyone not protected against measles or that has not had the disease can catch it.